Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 Instantly dominates cold email infrastructure

 If cold email is your primary outbound channel, Instantly built its entire platform around making that channel work at scale.
+Rated 4.9/5 from 1,208 G2 reviews, it is the highest-rated tool of the three for teams focused specifically on cold email execution.

 The core idea is simple: unlimited email accounts on every paid plan.
 While competitors charge per mailbox or per seat, Instantly lets you connect as many sending accounts as you need for one flat fee.
-For an agency managing 20 client domains with 5 accounts each, that's 100 mailboxes at $47/month instead of $47 per mailbox.
+For an agency managing 20 client domains with 5 accounts each, that is 100 mailboxes at $47/month instead of $47 per mailbox.

 The deliverability network backs this up with over 1,000,000 real email accounts in the warmup pool.
 New accounts warm automatically through realistic email exchanges, ramping volume gradually.
 The Premium Pool uses aged Google and Microsoft accounts that deliver 9% more replies than standard warmup.
 The Done-For-You service handles domain registration, DNS configuration, and inbox creation within 24-72 hours, with Google accounts priced 20% cheaper than buying direct from Google.